usethesource/rascal-website/start/index.md

 ## Disclaimer

-We currently only release alpha versions of Rascal, which are subject to frequent changes.
+We release beta versions of Rascal, which are pretty stable.
+For 2020, expect about one release per month.
+Alpha releases are [continuously deployed](/developers).

 ## Eclipse plugin